ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 ## Community Engagement

+This past year we've had many new code contributors to rOpenSci packages.
 We have 219 contributors and 49 of those people made their first code contribution to rOpenSci during 2024!
-Others shared new [use cases](/usecases/) to help package authors see how their work is being used and help other users imagine how they can apply it.
+Other community members shared new [use cases](/usecases/) to help package authors see how their work is being used and to help other users see how these packages might be used.

 Our blog had featured many different voices and experiences during 2024.
 We have a total of 35 community authors, of which 18 are first time community authors!